AlvaroCrespo02/Thesis_code/README.md

-# Thesis Code — RSF Kobol Expander Emulation
+# Thesis Code — Modelling the VCF from the RSF Expander Kobol

 Scripts used in my thesis for preparing and analyzing audio data extracted from the **RSF Expander Kobol**, a vintage analog synthesizer.
-The goal is to model its audio processing behavior using neural networks.
+The goal is to model the behavior from its Voltage Controlled Filter (VCF) using neural networks.

 ---